Write your message

 URL: http://journal.iehfs.ir/article-1-1009-en.html

-1- Ergonomics department, Health faculty, Urmia university of medical science, Urmia, Iran , Allahyari@umsu.ac.ir
+1- Ergonomics Department, Health Faculty, Urmia University of Medical Sciences, Urmia, Iran , Allahyari@umsu.ac.ir

-2- Ergonomics department, Health faculty, Urmia university of medical science, Urmia, Iran
+2- Ergonomics Department, Health Faculty, Urmia University of Medical Sciences, Urmia, Iran

-Methods: 102 operational personnel were included in study and after collecting demographic information, the number of work shifts and working hours, the quality of sleep and work ability were measured by using Petersburg sleep quality questionnaire (PSQI) and work ability index questionnaire (WAI).
-The relationship between variables was investigated using correlation coefficient, Fisher and one-way analysis of variance tests.
+Methods: This research was performed on 102 operational personnel of a pre-hospital emergency department in Urmia, Iran.
+After the collection of demographic information, the number of work shifts per week, the number of working hours per month, the quality of sleep, and the work ability of the personnel were measured by the Petersburg sleep quality questionnaire and work ability index questionnaire.
+The relationship between research variables was investigated using correlation coefficient, Fisher's exact test, and one-way analysis of variance tests.

-Results: The average total sleep quality score was 6.01±2.38, which indicated poor sleep quality.
-34.3% of people's work ability index scores were at a poor level, 52% were at an average, and 13.7% were at good level.
-In examining the comparison between the two variables of shift work and sleep quality, there was significant difference, and between sleep quality and work ability index a strong relationship was observed.
+Results: Mean total sleep quality score of the personnel was 6.01 ± 2.38, which indicated poor and unfavorable sleep quality.
+Moreover, work ability index scores of 34.3%, 52%, and 13.7% of participants were at poor, moderate, good, and excellent levels, respectively.
+Regarding the comparison between the two variables of shift work and sleep quality, there was a significant difference, and a strong and significant relationship was observed between sleep quality and work ability index.

 Type of Study: Research | Subject: Other Cases